DcorpProj/DcorpProj/README.md

 - 📫 How to reach me: Telegram (@winxp_minimal)
 - 😄 Pronouns: Dima, Dimon, D Corp.
 - ⚡ Fun fact: I am Russian person.
+- News:
+  In this month I made update of dfgOS, in next month Linux port of new version